Luconia Shoals

-The Luconia Shoals, divided into the North and South Luconia Shoals, and sometimes known as the Luconia Reefs, are one of the largest and least-known reef complexes in the South China Sea.
+The Luconia Shoals, divided into the North and South Luconia Shoals, and sometimes known as the Luconia Reefs, are one of the largest reef and shoal complexes in the South China Sea.
 Some geographers classify the shoals as the southernmost part of the Spratly Islands.
+It is claimed by Malaysia, the People's Republic of China (mainland China), and the Republic of China (Taiwan).